sadklouds/HabitTracker/README.md

 # Resources Used

-  - he help and advice of my mentor Cappuccinocodes
+  - The help and advice of my mentor Cappuccinocodes

   - IamTimCorey youtube sql video series